AnimaLibera/GeneralPurposeLicense/README.md

 In the Case of **Commercialization** of the Software, or derived Software or Services, the Licensee shares 50 Basispoints of his Profit with the Licenser.

 ## Complementary Legal Terms

+### Software
+Software under this License is that Software with is distributed with this License.

 ### Permission
 The Licenser gives the Right to the Licensee to **run**, **modify**, **copy** and **study** the Software.